 - If necessary, remind your students how to give constructive criticism, citing positives first and then specifics on what can be improved.

 - Ask one student to read aloud the letter she has to the other members of her group.

 - After she reads it, ask her to tell the writer what she thought the letter said and what was confusing about the letter.
 Is the letter writer’s voice strong and clear?
 The reader should also make helpful comments about voice, format, and conventions.

 - The writer should take notes and incorporate helpful comments, especially those about how the reader’s interpretation differed from the writer’s intent.

 - Continue the process in each group until all three people have had their letters read back to them and have recorded helpful comments.

 This can be accomplished in class, as a combined in-class and homework activity, or as homework.

 - Ask your students to rewrite their first drafts paying attention to the comments they received from their peers.

 - Students hand in their second drafts to you for questions and comments.

-- Return students’ second drafts so they can polish handwriting for a final draft for possible submission to the Academy.
+- Return students’ second drafts so they can polish handwriting for a final draft.